Scientific-Simulation-Studio/MolFlow/docs/components/quantum_mechanics/linear_model.rst

 HESS-SGD
 ---------

-The HESS-SGD module :py:meth:`~moleculeflow.ml.linear.hess_sgd.model.HESSLogisticRegression` implements provably secure linear regression using homomorphic encryption and Secret Sharing.
+The HESS-SGD module :py:meth:`~molflow.ml.linear.hess_sgd.model.HESSLogisticRegression` implements provably secure linear regression using homomorphic encryption and Secret Sharing.

 The biggest difference from SS-SGD is that the gradient calculation which has the largest communication cost in SS-SGD